slowproj/slowdash/docs/ControlsScript.md

 ```

 # SlowTask: GUI-Script Binding
 SlowTask is a user Python script placed under the SlowDash config directory with a name like `slowtask-XXX.py`.
 SlowDash GUI can start/stop the script, call functions defined in the script, and bind control variables in the script to GUI elements.
-Using the SlowPy library from a SlowTask script is assumed for this design, but this is not a requirement.
+The SlowPy library was designed to be used in user task scripts, but this is not a requirement.

 ## Starting, Stopping and Reloading the Slow-Task Scripts
 SlowTask script files (such as `slowtask-test.py`) are placed under the project configuration directory.
-The files are enabled by making an entry in the project configuration file (`SlowdashProject.yaml`):
+By default, tasks are "listed" in the Task Manager panel of SlowDash web page, but they will not be "loaded" until the `start` button is clicked.
+Auto-loading can be set by making an entry in the SlowDash configuration file (`SlowdashProject.yaml`):
 ```yaml
 slowdash_project:
   ...